The Best Retellings of the Indian epic Ramayana you need to read

 Kaikeye by Vaishnavi Patel

-How would you like to know the true story behind the most vilified queen in all of Bharat Varsha?
 A queen who decided to ask her husband for what she thought best in the era where dictators were not just men but even gods.

-This recent release by Vaishnava Patel has become a favorite read for many book bloggers and Booktubers and casts a dazzling light on the once believed to be evil queen.
+This recent release by Vaishnava Patel has become a favorite read for many book bloggers and Booktubers and casts a dazzling light on the once-believed to-be evil queen.

 Ramayana by R.K.
 Narayan